srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/AUDIT.md

   optional `SSTP` sustainable-power hint.
 Its Kconfig no longer forces the unused SCMI Energy Model helper, and the board/configuration profiles now select every direct dependency of `CIX_THERMAL` explicitly.
+- The vendor IPA stack no longer publishes `SWIT` as a second passive trip consumed by the default `step_wise` governor.
+Valid IPA zones select `power_allocator`, retain `_PSV` as their single control trip, and use `SWIT` only as its activation threshold.
+OPP-sized processor cooling states now select their matching CPPC frequencies instead of repeatedly applying the legacy 20 percent reduction.
 - ACPI thermal zones retain both their firmware bus-ID thermal types and their individual `_STR` labels.
 A separate `acpitz` hwmon type restores the single-adapter grouping without losing thermal-core identity.